tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 When considering the how Tari will potentially build its second layer, an analysis of the most promising Byzantine Consensus Mechanisms and their applications was sought.

-Important to consider is the 'scalability trilemma'; a name referred to by Vitalik Buterin, which takes into account the potential trade-offs regarding decentralization, security and scalability.
+Important to consider is the 'scalability trilemma'; a phrase referred to by Vitalik Buterin, which takes into account the potential trade-offs regarding decentralization, security and scalability. [[19]]

 **Decentralization** : a core principle on which majority of the systems are build, taking into account censorship-resistance and ensuring that everyone, without prejudice, is permitted to partake in the decentralized system.